ClusterCockpit/cc-doc/content/en/docs/webinterface/views/jobcompare.md

     caption="Job list with compare switch.
 In this example, filters return 145 jobs, while no job is selected manually."
 >}}

-Accessible from the job list primary view, the job compare view allows for the comparison of metric statistics in a pseudo-time-dependent manner.
+Accessible from the general job list as well as the user view job lists, the job compare view allows for the comparison of metric statistics in a pseudo-time-dependent manner.

-The "Compare Jobs" button is located in the upper right corner of the job list view.
+The "Compare Jobs" button is located in the upper right corner of the job list views.
 Jobs for comparison are either selected by

 1) ... a combination of filters resulting in a dataset of _500 jobs or less_.
 2) ... manual job selection by checking the box in the job info card.